hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/103__shrImallalitAlAlitaH.md

 > lalitaalaalitah at lalitaalaalitah.com> wrote:
 >
 >>
->> ​No difference.
+>> No difference.
 You just went for sUtra-s, while I mentioned adhikaraNa-s.
 >>
 >
 > Okay,  thanks.